AxisCommunications/acap-documentation/docs/api/cv-api.md

 ---

 ### Machine learning API
-The Computer Vision SDK includes a flexible way of allowing machine learning inference in the form of TensorFlow Serving and a [TensorFlow Serving client](#tensorflow-serving-inference-client).
+The ACAP Computer Vision SDK provides a flexible way of allowing machine learning inference in the form of TensorFlow Serving and a [TensorFlow Serving client](#tensorflow-serving-inference-client).
 TensorFlow Serving allows for making inference calls over gRPC to another container running a model server.
 This has several benefits, including exposing a common API for inference and having a single process handle all apps' DLPU communication.

-Through Dockerhub and the Computer Vision SDK, both a model server for _larod_ and a Python client are available.
+Through Dockerhub and the ACAP Computer Vision SDK, both a model server for _larod_ and a Python client are available.
 The model server, called `larod-inference-server`, is available on Dockerhub under the [axisecp/larod-inference-server](https://hub.docker.com/r/axisecp/larod-inference-server) repository.
-The Python client is available in the Computer Vision SDK under `/axis/python-tfserving` and imported in Python as `InferenceClient`, which is available in the `tf_proto_utils` module.
+The Python client is available in the ACAP Computer Vision SDK under `/axis/python-tfserving` and imported in Python as `InferenceClient`, which is available in the `tf_proto_utils` module.
 The client exposes a single `infer(inputs, model_name)` function that enables easy inference using the model server.

 A minimal, but complete, example of how a Python client and a model server running on the same camera could be set up is shown in the [minimal-ml-example](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/tree/master/minimal-ml-inference) on Github which is a part of the [ACAP Computer Vision SDK examples](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples).

 ## SDK package index
-The Computer Vision SDK includes many packages, some of which are specific to e.g., Python or only available in a certain SDK container.
-Below is an overview of the packages supplied in the SDK along with their location within the SDK container and a brief description.
+The Computer Vision SDK includes many packages, some of which are specific to for example, Python or only available in a certain SDK container.
+Below is an overview of the packages supplied in the SDK along with their location within the SDK container, and a brief description.

 ---